-Located in the state of New York, Buffalo is a highly populated city with a population of 258,989 people.
-In Buffalo, there are 6,413 people per square mile, which is well above the national population density average.
+Located in the state of New York, Buffalo is a large city with a population of 258,989 residents.
+Buffalo has a population density of 6,413 people per square mile.
+This would be considered well above the national population density level.
 Individuals of White (48%) and Black or African American (37%) backgrounds make up a significant portion of the population of the city.
-Buffalo could be a great place for young adults and students as the average age of 33 years old is below the nation’s average.
-Buffalo is not known to have a high population (over 15 years old) of married people.
-At only 47% married, this city falls well below the national average.
+With an average age of 33 years old, Buffalo could be a great place to live for young adults as this age is well below the national average.
+Buffalo is very likely to be a great place to live for singles as only 47%, of the population (over fifteen) are classified as married.

-Conveniently located amenities and interesting attractions are a great way to continuously enjoy Buffalo on a regular basis.
-Knowing that there are an abundance of amenities and things to do can ensure that you always have access to nearby grocery stores, restaurants and coffee shops.
+Location, location, location - those 3 words empasize the significance of the location of any property and are possibly the three most important words in your search for a new place to live.
+Fortunately, in Buffalo, there are an abundance of amazing local amenities and other interesting things to do.
+These include grocery stores, coffee shops, places to eat and parks.
 Some of the interesting things to do and attractions include: Frank Lloyd Wright's Darwin D. Martin House Complex, The Buffalo Zoo, and Spirit of Buffalo - Buffalo Sailing Adventures.

 |Average one way commute||21min||33min||26min|